RUNX1 Deficiency – Definition

 Mild to moderate thrombocytopenia along with low-normal to normal thrombocyte numbers are possible.
 Thrombocytopenia is due to disrupted maturation of the megakaryocytes.
 Dysmegakaryopoiesis is the most common abnormal finding in bone marrow smears.

 Thrombocyte size is normal.
 However, there is a functional defect in most cases, with the most common form being dense-granule storage pool deficiency, a reduction in the dense granules that disrupts the irreversible thrombocyte aggregation.
-However, other functional defects have also been associated with RUNX1 mutations.
+However, other functional defects have also been associated with pathogenic RUNX1 variants.

 The severity of hemorrhaging resulting from thrombocytopenia and thrombocyte functional defects varies greatly.